 Speech And Language Development Activities For Children With Down Syndrome

-The reason I decided to write this post is because from the day that I’ve posted this video, I’ve been asked to share my strategies that I’ve been using with Aarshia.
+The reason I decided to write this post is that from the day that I posted this video, I’ve been asked to share the strategies that I’ve been using with Aarshia.

 Speech: The Most Delayed Milestone